rmsk2/rustpwman/README.md

 ## Environment variables

-You can influence the beahviour of `rustpwman` via the values of the following environment variables:
+You can influence the behaviour of `rustpwman` via the values of the following environment variables:

 |Name | Intended use |
 |-|-|